We take a tour around a region with some big plans and asks what is on offer for home-hunters.

 Prefer the coast?

-For beachside homes, Puerto Mazarrón has become a favourite spot with British buyers.
+For beachside homes, Puerto Mazarrón has become a favourite spot for British buyers.
 Typical prices here, due to the proximity of the sea, tend to be higher than on inland urbanisations.
 The smaller villages of Isla Plana and La Azohía, just east of Puerto de Mazarrón are also popular.

 "Around here, we have two-bed apartments between €69,000 and €147,000, duplexes from around €120,000 to €190,000, while detached villas can be anything between €200,000 and €900,000," said Mr Cohen.